 An EGC may elect to delay the adoption of new or revised accounting standards, and under Section 102(b)(2) of the JOBS Act, we have elected to delay adoption of new or revised accounting standards until those standards apply to non-public business entities.
-As a result, the financial statements contained in this prospectus and those that we will file in the future may not be comparable to companies that comply with public business entities revised accounting standards effective dates.
+As a result, the financial statements contained in this Annual Report on Form 10-K and those that we will file in the future may not be comparable to companies that comply with public business entities revised accounting standards effective dates.